-Reporting effect sizes with their accompanying standard errors are necessary because it lets the reader interpret the magnitude of the treatment effect and the amount of uncertainty in that estimate.
-It is magnitudes better than not providing any effect sizes at all and only focusing on statements of statistical significance.
+Reporting effect sizes with their accompanying standard errors is necessary because it lets the reader interpret the magnitude of the treatment effect and the amount of uncertainty in that estimate.
+It is magnitudes better than not providing any effect size at all and only focusing on statements of statistical significance.

-Although many authors provide standard errors with the intention of relaying the amount of uncertainty in the model, there are several misconceptions about when the standard error should be reported, and it is often misused.
+Although many authors provide standard errors with the intention of relaying the amount of uncertainty in the estimate, there are several misconceptions about when the standard error should be reported, and so it is often misused.

-I believe it is worth explaining what exactly standard error is and how it differentiates from standard deviation.
+I believe it is worth explaining what exactly standard error is and how it differentiates from something like standard deviation.
 Standard deviation is a descriptive statistic that tells us about the variability of the data.
-(You can skip over this section if you’re very familiar with the calculations)
+Let’s quickly take a look at how it’s calculated using random data.

 Calculating Standard Deviation and Standard Error

 4 + 5 + 10 + 6 + 7 + 10 + 10 = 52

 The mean is: 52 / 7 = 7.43

 Next, we calculate the sum of squared errors, which can be thought of as the total deviance from the mean.
 We calculate this by taking each value in the data (4, 5, 10, 6, 7, 10, 10) and subtracting the mean from each value, which gives us the deviance.

 (4 - 7.43) = -3.43

 (6 - 7.43) = -1.43